Efficient Computation of Voronoi Diagrams Using Point-in-Cell Tests: Parallel Computation on GPUs

 \section{Parallel Computation on GPUs}

 In this section, we extend our method to GPUs for the parallel computation of clipped or restricted Voronoi cells.
-To achieve this, an independent solution for generating each triangle/tetrahedron-cell intersection is required.
-The solution presented in \ref{sec:region-cell} becomes inapplicable here.
+To achieve this, an independent solution for generating each simplex-cell intersection is required.
+The solution presented in Section \ref{sec:region-cell} becomes inapplicable here.
 We therefore propose a modified version, which will serve as the foundation for the parallel algorithms introduced subsequently.